simarthethi/iiitb-asic/README.md

 Considering a two input and gate, and compare different two input and gate.
 ![vsd day_2 comparison btw and gates](https://github.com/simarthethi/iiitb-asic/assets/140998783/e933cdc5-24ab-4748-a94f-6d314459b441)

+- The lib files conatins the power and timing information for the 4 possible outcomes.
+- All three taken cells are 2 input and gates, but differ in their areas, and2_4 has a larger area than area2_2 and consequently more than and2_0.
+- Having a larger area refers to the use of a wider cell.
+Wider cells will be faster, but consumes more power.
+This can be seen in the datials under the lib file.

 <details>
 <summary> Heirarchial vs Flat Synthesis </summary>
 Under this section, we go over what is heirchial synthesis and flat synthesis.
 For this, we have taken the case of multiple_modul2s.v from verilog files to have a better unstanding.